Microcredential Programs

 Transferable skills gained include time management, critical thinking, administration and management, and basic insight into finance, including evaluation of financial statements.

-Transferable skills gained include customer & personal service, basics for creating a marketing plan, creative & critical thinking, and communication.
+Transferable skills gained include customer and personal service, basics for creating a marketing plan, creative and critical thinking, and communication.

-After completion, students will also demonstrate skill in delivery of service, building trust in sales transactions, critical thinking in regard to meeting customer needs, and an understanding of global customer service (including outsourcing).
+After completion, students will also demonstrate skills in the delivery of service, building trust in sales transactions, critical thinking regarding meeting customer needs, and an understanding of global customer service (including outsourcing).

 Communication and Culture